You are here:

 - Compression: Yes.
 Both the gym shorts and the swim shorts both contain compression liners.

-- Price (as of June 2022): Prices are in the $55 range for gym shorts and swim shorts.
+- Price: Prices are in the $60 range for gym shorts and swim shorts.

-- Design: Brutal Buddha only sells one style of shorts – their “Original Shorts” – which comes with boxer briefs.
-As of June 2022, Brutal Buddha sells five colors: black, blue, gray, red, and green.
+- Design: Brutal Buddha only sells one style of shorts – their “Original Shorts” – and one style of jogger pants, both of which comes with boxer briefs.
+Brutal Buddha sells in five colors for its shorts: black, blue, gray, red, and green.
+However, you can only select from black, blue, and gray for the joggers.

-- Underwear fabric: Brutal Buddha uses a recycled nylon and Lycra blend for its shorts and underwear, which is nice.
+- Underwear fabric: Brutal Buddha uses a recycled nylon and Lycra blend for its shorts, joggers and underwear, which is nice.
 Furthermore, the 21% Lycra (elastane/Spandex) content is impressive for men’s underwear, with men’s underwear usually containing 5-8% elastane content.
 A 21% Lycra content means the underwear will be super stretchy and quite comfortable.
+Note, though, that the pouch mesh is 92% recycled nylon and 8% Lycra.

-- Cell phone pocket: There is no cell phone pocket on the underwear, but the shorts contain pockets.
+- Cell phone pocket: The underwear has no cell phone pocket, but the shorts and joggers contain security pockets for your valuables other than your balls.

 - Compression: Brutal Buddha notes that its underwear contains “light compression.”